The Solo Founder Productivity Crisis

-Here's a simple agile framework that actually works for small teams.
+Here's a simple agile framework that actually works for solo founders and small teams—one that has helped thousands of founders ship faster without the overhead of enterprise methodologies.

 What Is Agile (Simply)?